Lap2: Revisiting Laplace DP-SGD for High Dimensions via Majorization Theory: Analysis and Framework

 Due to the non-linear nature of the privacy computation (based on majorization and moments accounting), we perform a grid or binary search to efficiently explore feasible $(C, b)$ pairs.
 While the default implementation in Algorithm~\ref{Hfunction} uses grid search over $(C, b)$ ranges, a potential enhancement is to replace the inner loop with a binary search over $b$ for each fixed $C$.
 This accelerates convergence towards the optimal pair $(C^*, b^*)$ satisfying the privacy constraint.

 In practice, we increment $C$ in ascending order (e.g., logarithmic or linear grid), and for each candidate $C$, we search for the smallest $b$ such that the moments accountant returns $\epsilon(C, b) \leq \epsilon_{\text{target}}$.
 The largest $C$ satisfying this constraint yields the highest possible SNR.
-This process is formalized in Algorithm~\ref{Hfunction}, and the resulting $(C^*, b^*)$ pair is passed to DP-SGD libraries such as \texttt{Opacus} SGD~\cite{opacus}.
+This process is formalized in Algorithm~\ref{Hfunction}, and the resulting $(C^*, b^*)$ pair is passed to the DP-SGD loop in Algorithm~\ref{alg:lap2} in Appendix.